 BSGI and MBI have been suggested for a variety of applications.
 In a 2010 practice guideline for breast scintigraphy with breast specific gamma cameras, the Society of Nuclear Medicine provided a list of common uses, as follows:

 The guideline acknowledged other efforts, such as the American College of Radiology’s Appropriateness Criteria and the American College of Surgeons’ Consensus Conference III.

-The primary radiopharmaceutical used with BSGI or MBI is technetium Tc-99m sestamibi (marketed by Draxis Specialty Pharmaceuticals Inc., Cardinal Health 414, LLC, Mallinckrodt Inc., and Pharmalucence Inc.).
+The primary radiopharmaceutical used with BSGI or MBI is technetium Tc-99m sestamibi (marketed by Draxis Specialty Pharmaceuticals, Cardinal Health 414, Mallinckrodt, and Pharmalucence).
 The product label states that technetium Tc-99m sestamibi is “indicated for planar imaging as a second-line diagnostic drug after mammography to assist in the evaluation of breast lesions in patients with an abnormal mammogram or a palpable breast mass.
 Technetium Tc-99m sestamibi is not indicated for breast cancer screening, to confirm the presence or absence of malignancy, and it is not an alternative to biopsy.”

 The radiation dose associated with BSGI is substantial for diagnostic breast imaging modalities.
 According to Appropriateness Criteria from the ACR, the radiation dose from BSGI is 10 to 30 mSv, which is 15 to 30 times higher than the dose from a digital mammogram.
 According to ACR Appropriateness Criteria, at these levels BSGI is not indicated for breast cancer screening.